sjmiller609/orbit-ui/README.md

 # Run Locally

 Orbit connects to Houston API.
-The steps to setup for local development:
+The steps to setup for local development.

+If you don't already have yarn installed follow the instructions on https://yarnpkg.com/en/docs/install (`brew install yarn` if you are on a mac.)

 ### Run Houston API